-- With Older People being the most vulnerable population to COVID-19 - its been a tough and awful year. - With over 90% of Canada's deaths being amongst the 60+, the silver lining is that now 94% have received at least their first dose of the COVID-19 Vaccine. - We better appreciate the impact of social isolation and how poorly supported our LTC Systems are. - So we have a lot to do, but every one of us can still do things to promote our own healthy ageing.
+- With Older People being the most vulnerable population to COVID-19 - its been a tough and awful two years. - With over 92% of Canada's deaths being amongst the 60+, the silver lining is that now 94% have received at least their first two doses of the COVID-19 Vaccine, but only 57% have gotten a booster shot thus far. - We better appreciate the impact of social isolation and how poorly supported our LTC Systems are. - So we have a lot to do, but every one of us can still do things to promote our own healthy ageing.